 In addition to acting in theater companies, Charifai appeared in three successful solo performances: Letters Sealed in a Book (1967), a poetry reading; A Home of a Man (1977), a poetry and story reading, which some consider as having established the proper style of reciting Hebrew poetry, and Singing Theater (1985), in which she sang songs from various theater productions, which she also recorded.

 Charifai participated in many radio plays and also presented a regular radio program called Yours for a While, for which, at her request, the author and playwright Jacob Shabtai wrote two songs—“The Ballad of Sarah” and “The Streets of Tel Aviv.”

-Charifai is married to author and journalist Shlomo Shva.
+Charifai was married to author and journalist Shlomo Shva.
 Their daughter, Aya Shva (b.
 1967), is also an actor and has at times performed together with her mother.
-Charifai has been awarded many prizes, among them the 2003 Israel Prize for theater; the Israel Theater Academy’s 2001 Lifetime Achievement Award; the Tel Aviv Municipality’s 2001 Lifetime Achievement Award; the Isaac Stern Prize (1988); the Kinnor David Prize for her role in Rubber Merchants by Hanoch Levin (1979) and for her roles in The Seagull by Anton Chekhov and Young Varda’le by Hanoch Levin (1974).
+Charifai was awarded many prizes, among them the 2003 Israel Prize for theater; the Israel Theater Academy’s 2001 Lifetime Achievement Award; the Tel Aviv Municipality’s 2001 Lifetime Achievement Award; the Isaac Stern Prize (1988); the Kinnor David Prize for her role in Rubber Merchants by Hanoch Levin (1979) and for her roles in The Seagull by Anton Chekhov and Young Varda’le by Hanoch Levin (1974).

 Charifai passed away on January 2, 2013, at the age of 83.

 Urian, Dan.
 "Kulturkampf in the Israeli Theatre.”"
 Religious Perspectives in Modern Muslim and Jewish Literatures (2011): 149-162.

 Urian, Dan.
 The Judaic nature of Israeli theatre: A search for identity.
 Vol. 31.
 Psychology Press, 2000.